- Specialty designation is determines how claims are processed for physician and non-physician practitioners in groups

-When specialty designation matters in claims processing, however, it is based on the primary specialty designation that physicians use at the time of enrollment.
+Medicare and commercial payers use the primary specialty designation in processing claims.
 This makes a difference in determining new and established patients, and in processing for multiple hospital visits by different specialty physicians on the same calendar day.
+Physicians in a group of the same specialty must bill and be paid as if they were one physician.

 CMS definition (Medicare):